A Meeting by the River: Reception

 Gioffre wrote a positive review of the album and called Cooder and Bhatt "genuine masters" of their respective instruments.
 He described the musical interplay between the musicians as "nothing short of astounding" and the album as a rare instance in which a combination of genres works.
 Gioffre also wrote, "this album is masterfully recorded; each instrument is clear, distinct, and three-dimensional sounding.
 A Meeting by the River is a must-own, a thing of pure, unadulterated beauty, and the strongest record in Cooder's extensive catalog."
 Peter Margasak of the Chicago Tribune awarded the album four stars out of four, describing Cooder's performance as "arresting" and Bhatt's as "haunting".
 Margasak wrote that the fusion revealed a "rare, often transcendental beauty" as the two artists "gently and intuitively" found common ground.
 Rolling Stone called the album "fruitful" and awarded it three stars out of five.

 Chart performance and recognition

 A Meeting by the River reached a peak position of number four on Billboard's Top World Music Albums chart.
 In 1994, the album earned Cooder and Bhatt Grammy Awards for Best World Music Album.
 Bhatt became one of a few Indian musicians to have received a Grammy Award until A. R. Rahman won at the 52nd Grammy Awards in 2010.
 Previous Indian award winners had been recognized jointly with Western artists.
 The February 25, 1995, issue of Billboard, which featured the annual "Indies Spotlight" and covered independent music between the January 29, 1994, and January 21, 1995, issues of the magazine included A Meeting by the River at number ten on its list of the "Top Indie World Music Albums".
-The album is included in Tom Moon's 2008 book 1,000 Recordings to Hear Before You Die: A Listener's Life List.
+The album is included in Tom Moon's 2008 book 1,000 Recordings to Hear Before You Die.